Insight

 thought and progressive social commitments.

-A writer and a social-science academic, he
+and a social-science academic, he and his

-and his partner Lena have 2 daughters and 2
+partner Lena have 2 daughters and 3

 |